Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 After these PRs are merged, we will explore using the array API standard in SciPy and scikit-learn with CuPy v10.0.

-There's a lot of prior community effort to make the array interoperability in the PyData ecosystem better.
-This is an exciting project, and we're looking forward to the progress on that front.
+There's a lot of prior community effort to make array interoperability in the PyData ecosystem better.
+This is an exciting project, and we're looking forward to making progress on this front!

 ## Acknowledgment